Seasons of Dark Matter Freeze-In Shaped by the Weather of the Early Universe: Cosmological Histories

 \section{Cosmological Histories}

-In this section, we momentarily set aside the specifics of DM production and concentrate on the cosmological background in which it unfolds.
+In this Appendix, we momentarily set aside the specifics of DM production and concentrate on the cosmological background in which it unfolds.
 We consider an early universe composed of two components: the standard radiation bath with energy density $\rho_R$, and an additional exotic sector $\Phi$ with energy density $\rho_\Phi$.
-Their evolution follows the coupled Boltzmann equations reported in Eq.~\eqref{eq:bkg} of the main text, which also defines $w_\Phi$ and $\Gamma_\Phi$.
+Their evolution follows the coupled Boltzmann equations reported in Eq.~\eqref{eq:bkg}, which also defines $w_\Phi$ and $\Gamma_\Phi$.